-I like one bible scholars’ description.
-He writes: “Chesed generally denotes the Divine Love condescending to His creatures, more especially to sinners, in unmerited kindness.”
-As believers in Jesus we would associate chesed with God’s grace and mercy.
+I like one bible scholars’ description: “Chesed generally denotes the Divine Love condescending to His creatures, more especially to sinners, in unmerited kindness.”
+As believers in Jesus we would associate chesed with God’s Grace and Mercy.
 Grace is getting something you don’t deserve, as in forgiveness.
 Mercy is not getting something you do deserve – as in judgment and wrath!

 While most of the New Testament writers use “grace” at some point, Paul makes the greatest use of it.
 The seven other writers together use the word about fifty times, while Paul alone uses it roughly 100 times.